andkov/psy532/skills.md

 ### Markdown
+- in-browser [markdown simulator](https://demo.ocpu.io/markdownapp/www/), created in javascript by  [Jeroen Ooms](http://jeroenooms.github.io/).
+Great for playing with markdown formatting and doing simple tasks and demonstrations in R without installation.

 - [markdown in R](http://jeromyanglim.blogspot.ca/2012/05/getting-started-with-r-markdown-knitr.html) : a blog entry on getting started with **rmarkdown** - a version of markdown enhanced for the use with RStudio.
 By Jeromy Anglim.
 - [markdown guide](http://daringfireball.net/projects/markdown/) : a well-written "breaking into" guide.
 Gives ample verbal description.
 Recommended for newbies.
 By John Gruber.
-- [markdown cheat-sheet](http://support.mashery.com/docs/customizing_your_portal/Markdown_Cheat_Sheet) : brief, simple, parallel view of what the code is doing.By Mashery group.
+- [markdown cheat-sheet](http://support.mashery.com/docs/customizing_your_portal/Markdown_Cheat_Sheet) : brief, simple, parallel view of what the code is doing.
+By Mashery group.

-*Simulators*
-- in-browser[markdown simulator](https://demo.ocpu.io/markdownapp/www/), created in javascript by  [Jeroen Ooms](http://jeroenooms.github.io/).
-Great for immediate feedback on finding the right line editing.
-- another good [simulator](http://markdown-here.com/livedemo.html) with a different feel.
+- another [markdown simulator](http://markdown-here.com/livedemo.html) with a different feel.
+You can't run R script in here, but it's good for understanding the formatting.
+Give a link to a decent cheatsheet on markdown.

 ### Rmarkdown